Christopher Lee (Singaporean actor)

 Lee is widely regarded as an "Ah-Ge" (阿哥, "big brother") of Caldecott Hill for being one of the most successful actors in Singapore's Chinese-language entertainment industry.
 He is the only Singapore-based actor to have won multiple Best Actor accolades at both Singapore's Star Awards and Taiwan's Golden Bell Awards.

 Early life

-Lee has an older sister and two younger brothers, the youngest being Frederick Lee Meng Chong, who is also an actor and model in Malaysia.
+Lee was born in Malacca, Malaysia.
+He has an older sister and two younger brothers, the youngest being Frederick Lee Meng Chong, a Malaysian actor and model.

 Career

-Lee joined TCS on a contract in 1995 after emerging as 1st runner-up in the male category of the Star Search programme in 1995.
+Lee joined Television Corporation of Singapore on a contract in 1995 after emerging as 1st runner-up in the male category of the Star Search programme in 1995.
 He worked as a factory worker, salesman and part-time model before joining star search in 1995.
 Lee first started acting in Chinese-language television dramas produced by Channel 8.

 Rise to prominence

 Lee rose to prominence after winning the Best Actor award at the Star Awards 1997 for his role as a hanjian in the television drama The Price of Peace, set in Japanese-occupied Singapore during World War II.
 He was voted in as one of the Top 10 Most Popular Male Artistes that same year.

 In 1998, he starred as Yang Guo in The Return of the Condor Heroes, an adaptation of Louis Cha's novel of the same title.
 The drama achieved high ratings in Taiwan, and Lee was voted in as Taiwan's Most Popular MediaCorp Male Artiste at the Star Awards 1998 for his performance.

 Since then, Lee has acted in many television series jointly produced by Singapore and other countries in the Asia-Pacific region, co-starring with actors from Hong Kong and Taiwan, such as Nadia Chan, Vincent Chiao, Jimmy Lin and Jordan Chan.

 Apart from acting, Lee also recorded the theme songs of MediaCorp's television dramas.
 He released his first solo album in 1999 and another one in 2002.

 Apart from acting, Lee has also ventured into hosting and has hosted several travel and food programmes.
 He was nominated for the Best Info-Ed Show Host award at the Star Awards 2012.

 At the Star Awards 2013, Lee won his second Star Awards for Best Actor for his role in Show Hand.